muratk5n/thirdwave/en/README.md

 on the topic, then added some extra analysis (same post, bottom part).
 No blatant correlation visible between working age population (ratio) and gdp per capita.
-In fact I've never seen a less uncorrelated graph in my life, on an issue whose claims are so big..
+In fact I've never seen a less uncorrelated graph in my life, on a viewpoint whose claims are so big..

 They constantly use Japan as an example in this space, 'population collapse', yet Japan is doing fine.